fiomfd/Pluto/README.md

 # Pluto
-I have some notebooks for Pluto.jl
+Here are some notebooks for Pluto.jl.

 - pluto_taylor.jl Taylor's Theorem and Taylor Expansion
 - pluto_svd.jl Singular value decomposition and low rank approximation of matrices